bcgov/citz-imb-sso-express/techdocs/README_TECHDOCS.md

 To report bugs/issues/features requests, please email the Developer Experience team at [Developer.Experience@gov.bc.ca](mailto:Developer.Experience@gov.bc.ca)

 The full documentation for MkDocs (which is powering the DevHub TechDocs function) is at the [MkDocs website](https://www.mkdocs.org/user-guide/writing-your-docs/).
 Note that not all content on the site will be applicable to DevHub's use of MkDocs.

-## Contributing
-If you would like to contribute, please see our [contributing](CONTRIBUTING.md) guidelines.

-Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## License